ProjectMoon/matrix-dicebot/README.md

 user = 'axfive-dicebot'
 ```

 Of course replacing all the necessary fields.
-Then you can run the built
+Then you can run the "dicebot"
-"dicebot" binary pointing at that, and it will log in and hum along and do its
+binary pointing at that, and it will log in and hum along and do its thing.
-thing.

 You can also just run it on the command line with the `dicebot-cmd` command,
 which expects you to feed it one of the command expressions as shown above, and